Skip to content

 0

 Deem Finance announced a partnership with Yusr on Monday, May 18, 2026, to expand fintech services across the United Arab Emirates.
 The collaboration aims to bring new digital payment solutions to businesses and consumers, reinforcing the country's push toward a cash‑free economy.
-The initiative, backed by the Ministry of Economy, aligns with UAE Vision 2030’s goal of digitizing 75% of all financial transactions by 2030.

 What the Deem Finance‑Yusr Partnership Entails